 Fundamental Definitions

-Before deep any further into technical issues lets start from the beginning.

-As you may know every person has 22 chromosomes each of these chromosomes contains genes and the variations of this genes called alleles.
+We begin with some basic background on biology.
+Every person has 22 chromosomes each of these chromosomes contains genes and the variations of this genes called alleles.

 A gene is a locus of DNA which is made up of nucleotides.
 The transmission of genes to an organism’s offspring is the basis of the inheritance of phenotypic traits.
 A gene is composed of sequences of DNA nucleotide base pairs (A,T,C and G).